 Whereas HuniePop was a puzzle-dating game, HunieCam is a small-scale management game.
-You are put in charge of operating a camgirl website and Kyu, now a tough businesswoman, wants you to make mad profits.
+You are put in charge of operating a camgirl website and Kyu—now a tough businesswoman—wants you to make mad profits.

 The goal of the game is to scout potential camgirls, train them, and have them perform to earn money and increase your fanbase.
-You recruit girls by having one of your employees stalk a local agency, after which you can have girls perform for money at the camgirl studio or do a photoshoot to attract new fans.
+You recruit girls by having one of your employees stalk a talent agency, after which you can have girls perform for money at the camgirl studio or do a photoshoot to attract new fans.

-You also have to watch their stress meter which goes up over time and as they perform jobs, and which increases even further if they can’t have a drink or cigarette when they need one.
+You also have to watch their stress meter, which goes up over time and as they perform jobs, and which increases even further if they can’t have a drink or cigarette when they need one.
 You guessed it, that’s another job you need to put girls on.
 In my first run, I ended up using Tiffany exclusively as an errand girl, who stocked up on alcohol and cigarettes, got new toys and items at the warehouse, and would recruit new girls whenever there was an opening I needed to fill.
 Characters that reach dangerous levels of stress will start refusing work and must be given a day off at the spa to regain their calm.

 The riskiest part of the game is the hotel, where you can earn a full cam-session payout in a fraction of the time.
 However, unless you can manage to snag a condom at the store, it has a chance of inflicting an STD on the girl, which can even be incurable.
 On my first run, I played this very safe and only ran into one, curable STD.
-On my second one, I ended up with two girls forever banished to the sideline because they had unworkable diseases with no cure available at all.
+On my second one, I ended up with two girls forever banished to the sideline because they had unworkable diseases with no cure available.
 Even the curable ones will have major side-effects that will complicate the game for you until treatment (again bought at the store) is completed a few days later.
 Days that you don’t want to be wasting.

 The ultimate goal of HunieCam is to have as many fans as possible by the end of the 21st day, which is kind of tough.
 Earning money is fun and you can invest it into automating the clicker gameplay and increasing future payouts, but it’s fans that you need to gather, and those only pay the bills in an indirect way.
-And while you are working hard on getting fans, the girls are improving and their wages go up, which means you are paying more.
+While you are working hard on getting fans, the girls are improving and their wages go up, which means you are paying more.
 Finding a good balance between earning money and growing the fanbase is the main objective here.
 It’s satisfying to pull off, but this does mean that new games have a very slow start where you’ll frequently dip down into debt and will be yearning for when you can finally build up a decent pace.

-You can keep playing after the 21st day, but unlike HuniePop, there is not much to it after that besides recruiting all the girls if you really want.
+You can keep playing after the 21st day, but there is not much to it besides recruiting all the girls if you really want.
 While each one has dialogue lines when performing actions and comes with a little paragraph of text, they are interchangeable and there is no storyline to follow with them.
 Even Kyu is mostly absent after the tutorial and only briefly appears for the ending to congratulate you.

 And while I like the cute character designs and the reimagined takes on characters from HuniePop, there are no cinematics in this game unless you count the loading screens, and also no full nudity.
 After each run of 21 days, all you get are some coins that can be spent on getting the girls new costumes and hairstyles for future runs, which doesn’t give much incentive to replay the game much.